SiarkowyForks/dbm-tbc5man/README.md

 You are invited to improve this addon by opening
 [pull requests](https://github.com/Siarkowy/DBM-5man/pulls).
-Make sure to fork this repository, commit your change to a fresh topic branch in your fork and finally target the PR at `master` branch.
+Make sure to fork this repository, commit your change to a fresh topic branch in your fork and finally target the PR at `develop` branch.
 Pull requests will be reviewed as soon as possible.
 Make sure you add yourself to mod credits.